MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/overview-deploying-languages-microsoft-365-apps.md

 <sup>1</sup> This language is only available for Version 2108 or later.

-## Troubleshooting and known issues
+## Known issues
 When using Microsoft PowerPoint or Microsoft Word with language pack `en-gb`, the application may close when adding a fill color to objects.
-This issue is in the process of being resolved.
+We are investigating a possible resolution to this issue.

 ## Related articles